The Pinkfong Company: Startup develops a strategy

 They also added mobile VOD, comics, and finally, games.
 As the company grew, they continued their debate on games and entertainment versus education.
 "Education combined with entertainment, edutainment, is hard to achieve.
-If it’s too much focused on games, it has less educational value, and if it’s too much focused on education, it will need sugar-coating with game features", Lee said.
+If it's too much focused on games, it has less educational value, and if it's too much focused on education, it will need sugar-coating with game features", Lee said.
 Consequently, they returned to their forte in September, 2016, when they released a mobile game called “Monster Super League”.
 Kim said he understood the importance of child education, but thought about the expertise of team members who were prior game developers at Nexon or NCSoft, and who were also fathers.

 They realized their market with international growth through Google and Apple app stores and expanded to IPTV in late 2013.
 They felt their willingness to understand subtle cultural differences instead of just enhancing language aspects benefited them.
-In particular, for Chinese marketing, they created new work using old Chinese fables and texts that Chinese children would know from kindergarten, and uploading on native platforms like Youku, iQiyi and Tencent Video in China, where YouTube is banned.
+In particular, for Chinese marketing, they created new work using old Chinese fables and texts that Chinese children would know from kindergarten, and uploading them on native platforms like Youku, iQiyi and Tencent Video in China, where YouTube is banned.